i2p/i2p.www/README.md

   recompile the translations when necessary, and touch a file in `/tmp/` (look in `etc/update.vars` for the filename, your webserver should restart WSGI when the timestamp of this file changes).

+## Running a mirror with Docker

+It's possible to set up a mirror using apache2 inside of a Docker container.
+It is intended to provide a HTTP server, to use HTTPS, using a reverse proxy is the easiest way.
+You should not need to make any modifications to the service running inside the container, but you may make the same modifications to the containerized mirror that you would to a normal mirror by changing your local copy of the site according to the recommendations in the previous settings.

+- To automatically start an HTTP mirror on port 8090, run: `site-updater-docker.sh`

+- When you have your mirror configured, add `site-updater-docker.sh` to your crontab to keep the site up-to-date.

 ## Configuration